 I have found your blog on the Internet, and I have been reading it nonstop for two days.
 It is very interesting and enriching.
 Thanks a lot for this information!
 And thank you again for your work!
 I think the knowledge you are spreading is very valuable.
 I think I am a highly educated person with quite a good understanding of biology, and even for me it was a surprise that at forty you have almost no eggs left.
 Somehow with all these celebs getting pregnant at forty and above, we all lose a sense of reality.
 So, I guess spreading the knowledge about fertility is extremely important.
 Thank you again!

 Wish to get pregnant at 40 + ?
-Start improving the quality of your eggs
+Here is what to do

 Women over forty who wish to enhance their egg quality need to individually address several lifestyle areas in the way which supports health in general, while focusing specifically on the metabolic needs of eggs.
 This will include: